Criminal Justice Degree at RRCC

 - an AA in Victim Assistance (which transfers to social work, human services or counseling psychology degrees.)

-- Unique criminal justice courses such as sex assualt, domestic violence, juvenile delinquency, criminal profiling, crime scene investigation, victimology, criminal investigation I, II, & III, crisis intervention, policing systems, violence against children, intro to forensic science, and criminalistics, etc. (All Criminal Justice 110 and higher courses count toward the approved non-designated AA degree elective).
+- unique criminal justice courses such as sex assault, domestic violence, juvenile delinquency, criminal profiling, crime scene investigation, victimology, criminal investigation I, II, & III, crisis intervention, policing systems, violence against children, intro to forensic science, and criminalistics, etc. (All Criminal Justice 110 and higher courses count toward the approved non-designated AA degree elective).

 You can earn an Associate of Arts degrees (AA) in Criminal Justice or Victim Assistance.
-Seven four-year state colleges have criminal justice programs.
-Speak with a criminal justice advisor for more information via email or call 303.914.6434.
+Seven of the four-year state colleges have criminal justice programs.

 Turnover among Colorado's 4,000 corrections officers tends to be high.
 Entry level jobs pay roughly $19,000 per year with advances up to $30,000.
 Senior officers in this field can make up to $75,000.
 Check out criminal justice careers here.

 The police departments in Arvada, Lakewood, Wheat Ridge and Edgewater, and the sheriff's department in Jefferson County, anticipate more than 80 new openings per year.
 Some 20 more are anticipated annually in Gilpin, Clear Creek, and Park Counties.